Are you interested in growing your vegetables? If yes, then planting a vegetable garden should be high on your priority list.

 Plan your new garden near a water source for the best gardening advice you'll ever receive.

-It is necessary to provide at least 6 hours of sun to most edible plants, including most vegetables, herbs, and fruits.
+Providing at least 6 hours of sun to most edible plants, including most vegetables, herbs, and fruits, is necessary.

-Sowing many hardy annual vegetable seeds outdoors is best in March and April, when the soil begins to warm, such broccoli, cabbage, chard, carrots, peas, and parsnips.
+Sowing many hardy annual vegetable seeds outdoors is best in March and April when the soil begins to warm, such as broccoli, cabbage, chard, carrots, peas, and parsnips.

 Conclusion